riskframe/ai-rmm/framework/govern-1.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Govern 1
-# Govern 1: Policies, processes, procedures, and practices across the organization related to the mapping, measuring, and managing of AI risks are in place, transparent, and implemented effectively.
+> Policies, processes, procedures, and practices across the organization related to the mapping, measuring, and managing of AI risks are in place, transparent, and implemented effectively. [@airmf]

+## Govern 1.1
-## Govern 1.1: Legal and regulatory requirements involving AI are understood, managed, and documented.
+> Legal and regulatory requirements involving AI are understood, managed, and documented. [@playbook]

 ### Govern 1.1.1.
 Identify all applicable AI-related laws and regulations.